Maximizing Conversion Rates with Effective Customer Review Strategies

 Incentivize reviews

-• If you have a rewards program, award points that will go toward the customer’s account.
+• If you have a rewards program, award points to the customer’s account.

 • Encourage detailed reviews accompanied by visual content by rewarding those who submit them with gift certificates.

-Ansty Labs sends out a follow-up e-mail a couple of weeks after the customer receives their order.
-They ask the customer to write a review in exchange for points that can be used on their next purchase.
+Antsy Labs sends a follow-up e-mail two weeks after the customer receives their order.
+They ask the customer to write a review in exchange for points for their next purchase.

 Send out samples

-The initial reviews have the biggest impact on sales increase.
+The initial reviews have the most significant impact on sales increase.
 According to Spiegel Research Center, “the increase in purchase likelihood occurs within the first 10 reviews, and the first five reviews drive the bulk of this increase.”

 Urban Decay sends product samples.
-They then send out a follow-up e-mail nudging the shopper to buy the full size and to write a product review.
+They then send a follow-up email nudging the shopper to buy the full size and write a product review.

 Collecting enough reviews to make your product pages persuasive could take some time.
-One way around that is to use a third-party reviews provider like Reevoo.
+One way around that is to use a third-party review provider like Reevoo.

-Reviews from third-party providers are authenticated, so shoppers know that the review was written by someone who actually bought the product.
+Reviews from third-party providers are authenticated, so shoppers know they were written by someone who bought the product.

 These reviews, however, are syndicated.
-So, one downside is that they do not tell potential customers about the experience of buying from your site specifically.
+So, one downside is that they do not specifically tell potential customers about the experience of buying from your site.

 DrMartens.com uses Reevoo, a third-party reviews provider.

-The Three Wolf Moon shirt review was lightning in a bottle, so it’s unlikely for sites to get the same kind of boost.
+The Three Wolf Moon shirt review was lightning in a bottle, so sites are unlikely to get the same kind of boost.
 Still, you don’t need to hit it out of the park every time.
-You just need to use reviews in a smart manner to capitalize on the gains:
+It would be best if you used reviews smartly to capitalize on the gains:

-• Keep the rating and review indicators above the fold where visitors can easily spot them.
-Make it immediately obvious that your products have reviews.
+• Keep the customer rating and review indicators above the fold so visitors can easily spot them.
+Make it immediately apparent that your products have reviews.

-• Don’t leave out negative reviews.
-Instead, take it as an opportunity to reach out to your disgruntled customers and provide great customer service.
+• Don’t ignore negative reviews.
+Instead, take this opportunity to reach out to your disgruntled customers and provide great customer service, which can help generate positive reviews.

-• Let users rate the reviews, so the best reviews stand out and visitors can easily see the most helpful ones.
+• Let users rate the reviews so that the best ones stand out and visitors can easily see the most helpful ones.

 • Allow users to add visual content (and actively encourage them to do so) to boost confidence in your products.